 Companies that want to buy goods or services on a bulk or regular basis will seek to appoint suppliers through a process that will enable value for money, due diligence and fair dealings.
 If the contract is large enough, there is a requirement by the central government that they advertise the contract publicly and ask companies to bid for it.
-This is especially true of public sector contracts, which are currently advertised via the Official Journal of the European Union (OJEU).
+This is especially true of public sector contracts, which are currently advertised via the Find a Tender Service.

 As a supplier of goods or services that the procuring company wants to purchase, you will be asked to submit information on your prices, like with a standard price quotation, but also your availability, capacity and competence to fulfil the job advertised – the invitation to tender.

 And tendering for contracts is a bit like replying to job advertisements, complete with tests and interviews at the pre-qualification stage.

 The first stage of this process is monitoring tender alerts and identifying public sector tender opportunities.
 Much like a job advert, information on live contracts is publicly available and companies can view all government tenders that are advertised, that they may wish to bid for.
 The government website Contracts Finder publishes all tender contracts that are worth over £10,000, with information on the tender opportunity and how you apply.

 You are likely to be asked to provide the following kinds of information:

 ✓ Your company background – Size and financials (including bank references and insurances)

 ✓ Your staff – Including the management team, key personnel and personnel who would handle the work being advertised